Drew-Ackerman/RC_CAR/README.md

 Reliable tests should be not return differnt results between executions.
 If a test fails half the time, then its either poorly written or its going about the testing in an unreliable way.

 Slow tests are test unrun.
 Some tests *have* to be slow, most dont.
 If you have several slow tests, figure out why they are slow and if there is any way to speed them up while also keeping them _reliable_ and _meaningful_.
-If that means the tests are still slow, then consider how often the slow tests need to be ran.
+If that means the tests are still slow, then consider how often the slow tests need to be ran. *Key note* - slow is relative, if a testing a purchase takes 2 minutes, thats okay.
+If a login takes 2 minutes, thats a problem.

+Its important to realize that creating these high level tests is an opprotunity to see what its like to use the product from the prospective of a user.
+If something feels difficult, ask yourself, "Why is this feature like this?
+Why do I have to do 3 steps when 2 would work?".
+This gives insight into improvments that are not seen when developing to fit a specific feature set.

 ### Test often
 Make testing a part of the development process.
 Ensure tests are done by the developer themselves before they release code for review.
 It is easier and less expensive to fix a bug before review and definitely before the code is in production.

 ### Setup
+The following things are needed before the program can be run
+1. Have node.js installed and updated.
+2. Have npm installed and updated.
+3. Run the following commands:
+`npm install` - this will need to be run any time there are changes to the package.json
+4. Then to run tests:
-`npm install` - this will need to be run any time there are changes to the package.json `npm run test` - It will automatically run against test, if you want it to run against your local then change the baseUrl in config.ts
+`npm run test` - It will automatically run against test, if you want it to run against your local then change the baseUrl in config.ts
+## Project layout

+### src
+Holds all the supporting framework code.

+#### exceptions
+Holds custom exceptions that extend Error.
+Making a custom exception system is useful, but `throw new Error("Message")` works just fine to.
+Especially since a majority of Errors should be used to hault a test and provide useful information in debugging.
+Example, throwing an error when a specific item is not found in a collection of items.

+#### interfaces
+Interfaces are used here to prevent circular dependency issues in the code.
+If one wants to check for circular dependencies for the project, run `npm run init-depcruiser`, followed by `npm run check-dependencies`.
+Both of the scripts being run are defined in package.json.

+#### lib
+This is a collection of files that make up the backbone of this framework.
+Each file within lib contains a header that should provide additional information.

+#### pages
+Contains a list of POMs.
+Essentially a page on the website is represented by a Page Object Model.

+##### Adding pages
+1. Define your page.
+This is where you make a class, extend the class from Page, and start defining Components and Actions on that page.
+2. Add this new page to the AllPages class; add it to the class' properties and then instatiate it in the class' constructor.

+#### partials
+Contains content that is reused throughout multiple pages, like the header bar, or things that are complex and large, like the datepicker.

+#### popups
+Similar design concept to POMs, but as a popup.

+##### Adding popups
+1. Define the popup.
+2. Add the popup to the AllPopups class.

+#### types
+Defining complex types that are reused throughout the project?
+Go here.
+If the type is only relevant to a single page, place the type in that pages file.